Buffalo-Team/music-manager-api/README.md

-# Music Manager
+# Music Manager API

-To run both frontend and backend, use:

-- npm run dev
+Installation:

+1. Run command: `npm i`
+2. Ask Repository Owner for environment variables and create `.env` file with them in the root of the project.
+3. Run command: `npm start`
+4. Enjoy!